 - 1. Completion of at least 45 credit hours. - 2.
 Cumulative GPA of at least 2.5 (including all grades from transfer institutions). - 3.
-Passing grade on PRAXIS I as established by the state of Maryland or SAT taken after 2005, math and critical reading composite score of 1100; SAT taken between 4/95 and 2005, math and verbal composite of 1100; or ACT composite score of 24. - 4.
-C or above in ENGL 101/111. - 5.
-Twenty (20) documented hours of working with diverse populations.\ - 6.
-Declaration of a major.
-Transfer students must indicate intended major at transfer institutions. - 7.
-Certified free of TB. - 8.
-Completion of Consent and Release form.\\ - 9.
+Passing scores on PRAXIS CORE as established by the state of Maryland or SAT composite score of 1100 on math and critical reading or math and verbal; or ACT composite score of 24. - l.
+Grade of C or better (or P) in all required Professional Education Sequence courses, including transfer equivalents, designated by program. - 5.
+Grade of C or above in ENGL 101/111 or equivalent. - 6.
+Positive recommendation of advisor. - 7.
+Twenty (20) documented hours of working with diverse populations. - 8.
+Declaration of a major. - 9.
+Negative result on current TB test. - 10.
+Completion of Consent and Release form. - 11.
 Fingerprinting as a background check is required.
-For more information, contact the Office of Clinical and Field Experiences in Framptom 215.
+For more information, contact the Office of Clinical and Field Experiences in Framptom 215. - 12.
+Acceptable rating on professional dispositions evaluation.

-Additional Phase I Requirements for Early Childhood/Elementary and Elementary Education Majors
+Additional Phase I Requirements for Early Childhood/Elementary, Elementary and Elementary/Middle (P-9) Education Majors

-- 1. C or above in MATH 206.

-- 2. Grade of C or above in EDUC 100.
+- 1. Grade of C or above in MATH 206. - 2.
+Declaration of specialization.

-- 3. Declaration of specialization.

-- 4. Acceptable rating on professional dispositions evaluation.